fhboswell/llvm-analysis-and-transform-passes/README.md

 4. Inside the `Transforms` directory there should be a number of directorys and only one file `CMakeLists.txt`.
 5. Open `CMakeLists.txt` and add the line `add_subdirectory(DynCount)`.
 6. In terminal navigate to the root of your `<LLVM_Build_Directory>` and run `cmake --build .` this will build all of LLVM including the pass we just added.
-7. Now navigate into the `smalltest` directory inside the cloned repository.
+7. Now navigate into the `SmallTestProgram` directory inside the cloned repository.
 8. Run `clang -O0 -emit-llvm -c smallProgram.c -o sp.bc` this uses clang to compile our c file down to bytecode that llvm can work with.
 9. Run `clang -O0 -emit-llvm -c print -o p.bc` this uses clang to compile our runtime library down to bytecode that can be linked with the program we compiled above.
 10. Run `llvm-link p.bc sp.bc -S -o smallprogramandprint.bc` this links our program to be analysed and our runtime library.